 Facial tissue is hygienic and soft with strong water absorption.
 It is suitable for use as the inner layer of face mask.
 Once the material has been confirmed, the Taskforce examined the filtration efficiency of DIY masks made by different materials.

-It is scientifically proved that DIY face mask with one facial tissue (inner layer on the face) and two kitchen paper towels as the outer layer achieved over 90% function of surgical mask in terms of filtration of 20-200nm aerosol.
-The Taskforce recommends that the public can consider using the above materials to make DIY face mask in time of acute shortage of surgical mask.
+It is scientifically proven that DIY face mask with one facial tissue (inner layer on the face) and two kitchen paper towels as the outer layer achieved over 90% function of surgical mask in terms of filtration of 20-200nm aerosol.
+The Taskforce recommends that the public can use the above materials to make DIY face mask in time of acute shortage of surgical masks.
 The cost of a plastic folder as face shield is around HK$2 and it is re-usable after sterilization.
 The cost of one-off DIY face mask is around HK$0.2 to HK$0.3.

 Tips on making and using DIY mask